 Think about your goals

 What skills do you want to develop?
 Where do you see yourself in three years?
 Do you want to expand your network?
-These are some of the questions you can ask yourself as you start to think about your mentorship goals.
+These are some of the questions you can ask yourself as you start to think about the objective of mentorship for you.

 Most mentees will approach a mentorship relationship with a general idea of what they want to learn — otherwise known as starter goals.
 That’s okay before your first meeting.
 But, if your goals are too broad, you’re less likely to be satisfied with the relationship and its outcomes.
 That’s why it’s important that you ultimately develop more concrete SMART goals — specific, measurable, attainable, relevant and time-bound.
 You and your mentor can decide to develop SMART goals together.